The League of Women Voters of Athens County is hosting two informational sessions ahead of the spring Primary Elections. The scheduled events include:

-For questions about these events, please contact the League of Women Voters at athensleagueofwomenvoters@gmail.com.
+For questions please contact the League of Women Voters at athensleagueofwomenvoters@gmail.com.

 In 2024, the people of Nelsonville voted to return to a ward-based statutory system.
 The League of Women Voters of Ohio and the League of Women Voters of Athens County are here to help ensure the ward map is drawn fairly, transparently, and with community input.
 Click here to read more.